-First lyricist to ever win the Dadasaheb Phalke award, Majrooh Sultanpuri was in a league of his own.
+First ever lyricist to win the Dadasaheb Phalke award, Majrooh Sultanpuri was in a league of his own.
 Seamlessly switching between writing for commercial cinema and ghazals, Majrooh saab was also a prominent member of the Progressive Writer’s Movement in the pre-independence India.
 His career spanning six decades, saw some of the finest gems in Hindi cinema.
 Songs that will continue to live on in our hearts.
 Today on his 17th death anniversary, here’s recalling 8 of his most memorable songs:

 1. Tere Mere Milan Ki – Abhimaan (1973)

 Majrooh’s lyrics are one of the most crucial elements of possibly the most heart wrenching finales in Bollywood.
 Amitabh and Jaya Bachchan’s tearful reunion in Abhimaan is effective because somewhere each one of us yearns for that reconciliation with a lost loved one.
 And Majrooh chooses the perfect words to express both the uncertainty and hope apparent only in the eyes of a lover while his/her body language betrays the feelings.

 Tere mere Milan ki ye raina